danielbodnar/awesome-stars/BY-LANG.md

 - [nullt3r/udpx](https://github.com/nullt3r/udpx) - Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be
 - [owenrumney/lazytrivy](https://github.com/owenrumney/lazytrivy) - Vulnerability scanning just got lazier
 - [SpectralOps/netz](https://github.com/SpectralOps/netz) - Discover internet-wide misconfigurations while drinking coffee
-- [openclarity/kubeclarity](https://github.com/openclarity/kubeclarity) - KubeClarity is a tool for detection and management of Software Bill Of Materials (SBOM) and vulnerabilities of container images and filesystems
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 - [jaeles-project/jaeles](https://github.com/jaeles-project/jaeles) - The Swiss Army knife for automated Web Application Testing
 - [tj/mmake](https://github.com/tj/mmake) - Modern Make